We have information you must know before you buy the Concorde.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Concorde offers impressive grip in hard cornering and solid, stable braking performance.
+The Concorde feels extremely stable at high speeds.
+Steering is direct and precise and is among the best in the class.
+It offers impressive grip in hard cornering and solid, stable braking performance.
 It's amazing how well this car handles given its size.
 It's easy and fun to drive on winding roads.
-Yet it's very stable on the open road at high speeds and relatively unaffected by crosswinds.

 The fully independent touring suspension provides this handling prowess without sacrificing ride comfort.
 The secret lies within the Concorde's rigid chassis and unibody.
 An aluminum crossbeam behind the instrument panel helps reduce noise and vibration.
 The stiff structure reduces body shake and roll, which allows better handling and a quieter ride.
-The Concorde provides a smooth ride even when traveling on rough, beat-up roads.
-It may not be the quietest sedan in its class but, in terms of noise and vibration, this Concorde is light years ahead of pre-1998 models.
+The Concorde provides a smooth ride even when traveling on rough, beat-up roads, but it is not the quietest sedan in its class.

-The 2.7-liter engine used in the LX is a marked improvement from the engine it replaced; it's quicker, quieter and much more powerful than the old 3.3-liter push-rod cast-iron V6.
-It's still not the best engine in its class in terms of refinement, however.
-This engine achieves decent fuel economy, and is classed by the government as a Low Emissions Vehicle (LEV).
+The 2.7-liter engine is a modern V6, introduced just last year, that uses double overhead-cams and 24 valves.
+It still isn't the most refined engine in its class, but it achieves decent fuel economy, and is classed by the government as a Low Emissions Vehicle (LEV).
 The 2.7-liter engine works well around town, but seems a bit taxed when accelerating onto the freeway fully laden with passengers.

-Both Concorde models come standard with a four-speed automatic.
-It shifts effectively without hunting for the appropriate gear.
-The Dodge Intrepid offers an AutoStick, which is not available on the Concorde.
-But the AutoStick is a toy.
-You don't need it.
+Concorde models come standard with a four-speed automatic transmission that shifts effectively without hunting for the appropriate gear.

 The Concorde's brakes are excellent, offering quick, predictable stopping power at the threshold limit.
-ABS is standard on the LXi and a $600 option on the LX.
+ABS is standard on the Limited, but it's a $600 option on LX and LXi models.
 We recommend ABS highly; anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
-Like ABS, traction control is standard on LXi and optional on LX; traction control enhances driver control by reducing wheel spin under hard acceleration, making the car easier to drive in slippery conditions.
+Likewise, traction control is standard on the Limited, optional on LX and LXi; traction control enhances driver control by reducing wheel spin under hard acceleration, making the car easier to drive in slippery conditions.